 Need Help Spaying or Neutering Your Cat or Dog?

-The Rock County Humane Society partners with an organization in Sun Prairie to offer Rock County residents low cost spay and neuter services.
+The Humane Society of Southern Wisconsin partners with an organization in Sun Prairie to offer Rock County residents low cost spay and neuter services.
 Please review the details on the Humane Society website.

 Cats and dogs are not allowed to run freely without a leash, according to a city ordinance.
 Animals are never allowed on any school grounds.